mhmod2222/LateralControl/README.md

-# Lateral Vehicle Control using
+# Lateral Vehicle Control using:
-   Linear MPC
+   Linear MPC,
-   Pure pursuit
+   Pure pursuit, and
    Stanley